 You can use other Bluetooth devices while still connecting your AirPods with your iPhones and iPad.
 But there are some limitations.
 For example, you won’t be able to listen to music at both locations at once.

-If your iPhone or iPad is connected with two devices simultaneously; while streaming audio to one set of AirPods, you won’t hear anything through another pair of Bluetooth headphones or speakers.
+If your iPhone or iPad is connected to two devices simultaneously; while streaming audio to one set of AirPods, you won’t hear anything through another pair of Bluetooth headphones or speakers.
 Even if those devices are closer than a set of AirPods connected to an iPhone or iPad.

 When you connect your iPhone or iPad with multiple Bluetooth devices (including other headsets) simultaneously, some apps also limit audio functionality.
 If you stream music from Apple Music via an app on an iPhone, you will not be able to create playlists with songs stored on the iCloud Music Library.
 This is true whether you’re using AirPods or wired earbuds.